 The Law of Attraction

-There is a popular idea called the law of attraction, that creative visualisation alters reality.
+There is a popular idea called the law of attraction which holds that creative visualisation alters reality.
 Obviously, just having a thought does not alter the physical reality of the world one jot.
 You would have to ignore the most fundamental principles of physics to believe in that.
 It has been said that this does alter physical reality through ‘quantum non-locality’.
 It does not.
 Quantum entanglement and non-locality mean that two seemingly separate quantum particles can be strangely connected, but there is absolutely no way this can account for anything going on in the mind affecting the physical reality itself in any way.
 As has been repeatedly demonstrated there cannot be any causal influence.
 However, in a personal world it is exactly as if this does happen.
 But it is not that thinking about something ‘in here’ in any way affects the physical reality ‘out there’.
 That is completely impossible.
 In the light of physics this is ludicrous.
 But expectation, and the resulting confirmation bias, do alter the path you follow through the infinite possibilities of the universe, by altering which steps you take into the future.
-This is why destiny is not fixed, but interactive in this kind of world.
+This is why destiny is not fixed in this kind of world, but interactive.
 So life really is a game.
 You are constantly directing what is likely to be experienced in the world, very slightly, all the time.
 And the phenomenon is cumulative.
 And one can take charge of this process by becoming aware, as described in Becoming Aware.